malariagen/fits/documentation/database_design_v1.md

 Tags are used in conjunction with a `value` and a `file` or `sample` in the respective tables (see below).
 Tags are also used directly (without values) in the `file` table to indicate the storage system, and in the `file_relation` table to indicate the relation of two files.

-Tags can be self-documenting via their `note` field.
+Tags can, and should, be self-documenting via their `note` field.
-Detailed description is therefore not part of this document.
+Detailed description of individual tags is therefore not part of this document.
+Use common sense for the `note` documentation.

+At the moment, tags can only be added by Magnus.
+This might change with more people getting write access to the FITS database, or alternative interfaces (e.g. web app) in the future.

 ## file2tag/sample2tag
 These two tables are identical in structure.